TharunMohandoss/EfficientNeuralArchitectureSearch/README.md

 ## Reuse policy :
 This is the first implementation of NAS framework in pytorch( AFAIK ).
 Do credit this work if you reuse this code!

+## Results :
+The results are detailed in the project report(Find the pdf file in the repository itself).